Projects

 Babine Angler Science Project

-In partnership with The Conservation Angler, the Babine River Foundation launched a pilot Angler Science Program to collect standardized biological data from wild steelhead on the Babine River.
-Working alongside guides from Babine Norlakes Steelhead Camp and Silver Hilton Lodge, the program transformed 98 catch-and-release encounters into meaningful conservation science.
+In partnership with The Conservation Angler, the Babine River Foundation launched a pilot Program to record basic information from wild steelhead encountered during normal catch-and-release angling on the Babine River.
+Working with guides from Babine Norlakes Steelhead Camp and Silver Hilton Lodge, the 2025 pilot recorded the length and sex of 98 steelhead.

 Babine Watershed Monitoring Trust